 - Caprese Salad Recipe (Insalata Caprese)

-If you try making this Tabbouleh Recipe, please leave me a comment and let me know!
-I always love to hear your thoughts.
+If you make this Easy Tabouli Salad Recipe, please leave me a comment below!
+I always love to read your thoughts and feedback!

 Ingredients

-- 1 bunch fresh mint (tough stems removed (approximately 1/2 cup when chopped))
+- 1 bunch fresh mint leaves - tough stems removed (approximately 1/2 cup when chopped)

-- 3 tbsp fresh lemon juice (plus more to taste)
+- 3 tablespoon fresh lemon juice - plus more to taste

 Instructions

 - Prepare the parsley and mint.
 Cut the thick stems from each bunch of parsley and mint.
-Using a sturdy chefs knife, finely chop the remaining smaller stems and leaves into small pieces.
-As this can be somewhat time-consuming, you may also chop your parsley and mint in a food processor, 1-bunch at a time.
-Take care, however, not to over-process into a paste.
+Using a sturdy chef's knife, finely chop the remaining smaller stems and leaves into small pieces.
+As this can be somewhat time-consuming, you may also chop your parsley and mint in a food processor, one bunch at a time.
+Take care, however, not to over-process as it will turn into a thick paste.
 Transfer each bunch of minced parsley and mint to a large salad bowl.

 - Combine the salad ingredients.
 To the bowl filled with chopped mint and parsley, and the soaked and cooled bulgur, green onions, and chopped tomatoes.